huuhait/xnt-core/docs/src/neptune-core/utxo_notification.md

 note: this is a proposed mechanism.
 It does not exist at time of writing.

-The idea here is that the transfer and ongoing storage takes place completely outside of `neptune-core`.
+The idea here is that the transfer and ongoing storage takes place completely outside of `xnt-core`.

-1. When a transaction is sent `neptune-core` would provide a serialized data structure, eg `OffchainUtxoNotification` containing fields: key_type, receiver_identifier, ciphertext(utxo, sender_randomness) for each `OffChain` output.
+1. When a transaction is sent `xnt-core` would provide a serialized data structure, eg `OffchainUtxoNotification` containing fields: key_type, receiver_identifier, ciphertext(utxo, sender_randomness) for each `OffChain` output.
 Note that these are the exact fields stored in `PublicAnnouncement` for notifications.

 2. Some external process then transfers the serialized data to the intended recipient.

-3. The recipient then invokes the `claim_utxos()` RPC api and passes in a list of serialized `OffchainUtxoNotification`.  `neptune-core` then attempts to recognize and claim each one, just as if it had been found on the blockchain.
+3. The recipient then invokes the `claim_utxos()` RPC api and passes in a list of serialized `OffchainUtxoNotification`.  `xnt-core` then attempts to recognize and claim each one, just as if it had been found on the blockchain.

 4. Optionally the recipient could pass a flag to `claim_utxos()` that would cause it to initiate a new `OnChain` payment into the recipient's wallet.
 This could serve a couple purposes:
     * using `OnChain` notification minimizes future data-loss risk for recipient.